Part 2 of 4

 Pensions in a Changing Climate

-This is the third of a four-part report assessing the world’s 100 largest public pension funds responses to climate change and the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+This is the second part of a four-part report assessing the world’s largest pension funds responses to climate change and the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
 The parts cover specific areas from the survey and follow the structure of the TCFD core recommendations.
-The full report has been split into four parts:
+The full report has been split into 4 parts:

 - Global Ranking, Key Findings & Regional Performance (here)

-Using AODP survey data, this part explores the performance of the world’s largest pension funds on their approach to strategy and risk management.
-The findings in this part cover the following areas: identification of risks and opportunities, scenario analysis, Paris-aligned investment strategies, coal policies, relationships with asset managers, and company engagement.
+Using AODP survey data, this part explores the performance of the world’s largest pension funds on the governance of climate-related risks and opportunities.
+The report will also review feedback from pension funds on harmonising green finance standards, barriers to low carbon investment, and challenges in implementing the TCFD framework.
 To ensure you receive the following parts, please get in touch with Peter Uhlenbruch, AODP Investor Engagement Officer, on firstname.lastname@example.org to be added to the AODP mailing list.

 This section presents five key findings relating to how the world’s 100 largest pension funds have responded to climate change in their governance structures and communication with savers.
 These findings cover the following areas: fiduciary duty, communication with members, board oversight and executive accountability, climate-related training, as well as TCFD support and reporting.